seeratawan01/vue-lazytube/README.md

 # Vue Lazytube
-Embed a YouTube player easily and lazy load the video to save resources and reduces initial load size.
+Embed a YouTube or Vimeo player easily and lazy load the video to save resources and reduces initial load size.
-Useful when performance and page size is important or for sites with many embedded youtube videos.
+Useful when performance and page size is important or for sites with many embedded videos.

 For a simple example page with 10 videos, vue-lazytube will reduce loadtime by 7x and memory usage by 2-3x.